MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-callback-notifications.md

 > [!NOTE]
 > The callback notification must be returned from the host defined in the mobile operator's [Service configuration](mobile-plans-service-configuration.md).

-## Immediate eSIM profile download and activation
+## Inline profile download and connectivity

-The following diagram shows the call flow for downloading an eSIM profile in the background, while remaining in the mobile operator web portal.
-This enables the portal to show additional content, such as an account management page.
+The callback method should be used when performing an eSIM profile download in the background while keeping the user in the mobile operator web portal.
+This enables the portal to show additional content, such as an account management page, after the profile download is completed.
+Additionally, it is expected that the profile will enable the device to register on the cellular network immediately upon activation, with no time delay required.

+The following diagram shows the call flow for an inline profile download callback:

 ![Mobile Plans inline profile download sequence diagram](images/mobile_plans_inline_profile_flow.png)

-This is a revised version of the [Inline profile delivery](mobile-plans-legacy-callback-notifications.md#inline-profile-delivery) callback, which can be found in the Appendix documentation.
+This is a revised version of the legacy [Inline profile delivery](mobile-plans-legacy-callback-notifications.md#inline-profile-delivery) callback, which can be found in the Appendix for documentation purposes.
+It is recommended that mobile operators use the revised callback method above.

 ### MobilePlansInlineOperations.notifyProfileDownload(purchaseMetaData, activationCode)